-This case study exemplifies the reach and impact of online abuse, leading to so many reports.
+This case study exemplifies the reach and impact of online abuse, in this case leading to many reports.
 It also highlights how perpetrators can protect their own anonymity online (through the use of fake accounts) and yet access personal information about those they target.
 The level of personal invasion and intimidation was significant in this case.